 About Sarah

 Sarah is a nature and place writer living at the edge of the Dee tidal estuary in England, UK.
-Her work explores belonging, land, loss and return through tidal landscapes and the ordinary thresholds of everyday life.
+Her work explores nature and land, motherhood and belonging through tidal landscapes and reflective observations of everyday life.

 She is a solo mother of two children and a rescue dog and is currently completing an MA in Nature and Travel Writing at Bath Spa University.
 She holds a BA (Hons) in History from Anglia Ruskin University, Cambridge – a grounding that continues to shape her attention to landscape, memory and place.

 Much of Sarah’s working life has been spent outdoors, exploring how nature supports both children and adults.
-She has worked as a learning mentor in schools and colleges and as a horticultural instructor supporting neurodivergent young people and adults, developing a long-standing interest in the relationship between people, land and wellbeing.
+She has worked as a horticultural instructor supporting neurodivergent young people and adults and currently works part-time as a pastoral mentor in her local secondary school.

-Through her Substack, Strandlines, Sarah publishes tide-led essays, field notes and seasonal almanacs shaped by the lunar cycle and the living rhythms of the estuary.
+Through her Substack Strandlines, Sarah publishes tide-led essays, field notes and seasonal almanacs shaped by the lunar cycle and the tidal rhythms of the estuary.

 Her work is rooted in the belief that attention is an act of care and that sometimes, the way forward is not outward or away, but back toward the places that have been waiting for us all along.